Atlantis Attacks: Atlantis Attacks (2020)

 Under Nguyen's control, the Hulk makes quick work of the Atlas Agents.
 To prevent any further invasions against Pan, Nguyen commands the Hulk to kill Namor, much to the shock and anger of Pan's citizens.
 In Atlantis, just as Wave is able to get Namor and Carina to come to a truce, Silk warns the group a mild-controlled Hulk is on his way to destroy Atlantis.
 With help from the Agents, Namor is able to isolate himself and the Hulk to a deserted island two miles from the Heart of Pan for their fight.
 As the Hulk pummels Namor, Sword Master distracts him long enough for Shang-Chi to remove the device, freeing Amadeus from Nguyen's control and reverting him back to Brawn.
-They are too late, as the shockwaves emitted by Amadeus as the Hulk have created a massive tsunami that is heading towards the Heart of Pan.
+They are too late, as Brawn has already caused a massive tsunami that is heading towards the Heart of Pan.
 With some goading from Woo and Namor, Brawn transforms back into Hulk and creates another shockwave to weaken the tsunami with help from Namor, Wave, Aero, and Luna Snow.
 The city is saved, although Nguyen dies protecting a Madripoorian refugee and her young son from the tsunami.

 One month later at the Heart of Pan, Woo announces to the Agents and Pan's new leadership at a banquet that Atlantis and the Sirenas have signed a non-aggression pact, recognizing Pan as an independent nation.
 Woo congratulates Delegate Angie Thrasapalt, the refugee Nguyen rescued, on winning her election.
 Still feeling guilty for Nguyen's death and angered with Woo's machinations, Amadeus quits the team.
 As Mr. Lao laments losing Amadeus as a potential leader, he and Woo plan their next move: helping Namor fight the King in Black.